top of page

 • Sign-ups

-This is stronger than interest.
-Offer a limited pre-order batch and collect payment via UPI or payment gateway.
+Offer a limited pre-order batch.Collect payment via UPI or a payment link.

 Sell 30–50 units: